Admissions Policies - California Western

 Applicant files are reviewed on a rolling basis; therefore, decisions are made when the file is complete.
 All decisions will be sent in writing.
 Review begins in late December for the fall class and mid September for the spring class.
 The decision of the Admissions Committee is final.

-We are aware that circumstances can change; therefore applicants who have been admitted may request, in writing via email or letter, a deferral to the next entering class.
-Please note that deferrals will be reviewed on an individual basis and are not usually granted unless there are extraordinary documented circumstances; thus there is no guarantee that the deferral will be granted.
+We are aware that circumstances can change; therefore applicants who have been admitted may request, via email to admissions, a deferral to the next entering class.
+Please note that deferrals will be reviewed on an individual basis and are not usually granted unless there are extraordinary documented circumstances.
+There is no guarantee that the deferral will be granted.
 Students who receive deferrrals will be required to submit the seat deposit required for the current year and an additional seat deposit for the future class.

-There is no application fee for the 2013-2014 application year.
+There is no application fee.
 All other fees can be made using a valid credit card on the admitted students website or by checks drawn on a U.S. bank or money orders in U.S. currency.
 Foreign checks cannot be processed by the law school.

 International J.D.
 Applicants

 Applicants who have earned an undergraduate degree from a school outside the United States or Canada must take the LSAT and must have their academic transcripts analyzed by a credentials evaluation service.
 You may choose to register for the LSAC JD Credential Assembly Service.
-This service is included in the LSDAS subscription fee.
-The American Association of Collegiate Registrars and Admissions Officers (AACRAO) will evaluate the foreign transcripts and will incorporate this evaluation into the LSDAS report.
+This service is included in the CAS subscription fee.

 If a private foreign transcript evaluation service is used, please note that we require a bachelor's degree equivalency statement along with an evaluation of the grade point average.